 Key points about brain injury

-- brain injury is the most common cause of disability in children and young people
+- brain injury is the most common cause of disability in tamariki and rangatahi (young people)

-- how a brain injury affects your child, and the treatment they need depends on the type of injury and how serious it is
+- how a brain injury affects your child, and the treatment they need, depends on the type of injury they have

-- most children who have a mild traumatic brain injury (also called a concussion) generally get better within 2 to 3 weeks
+- most tamariki who have a mild traumatic brain injury generally get better within 2 to 3 weeks

-- children with more serious brain injuries often have both early and long-term problems
+- tamariki with more serious brain injuries often have both early and long-term problems

 This page is part of a whole section on brain injury.
 You might also find some of the other content helpful.